 - 4 cups of cooking oil

-- Take out your deep fryer (cooking pot or a deep pan if you have no deep fryer) and pour 4cups of oil or depending on what equipment or tool you use.
-Make sure that the oil is deep enough for the pork chops to dive in hot oil.
+- Take out your deep fryer (cooking pot or a deep pan if you don't have a deep fryer) and pour 4 cups of oil in the deep fryer.
+Make sure that the oil is deep enough for the pork chops to immerse in hot oil.

-- Heat the fryer to medium to high heat (it will take some time for the oil to heat as we are using larger volume).
+- Heat the fryer on medium to high heat (it will take some time for the oil to heat as we are using a larger volume).

 - While you heat the fryer, take out a mixing bowl or a wide plate and mix the flour and cornstarch.
 You can also add ground black pepper for aroma and taste depending on how you prefer it.

-- Take another bowl and beat the 2 pieces of eggs.
+- Take another bowl and beat the 2 eggs.

-- After, dredge the pork back into the mixture of flour.
+- After, cover the pork in the mixture of flour.